AudTheCodeWitch/AudTheCodeWitch.github.io/_posts/2019-09-15-classreads_my_sinatra_project.markdown

 ---

 I’ve done it!
 I’ve designed and built a complete MVC app from start to finish!
-There were many points along this journey where I thought I may not finish, but here I am, on the other side.
+There were many points along this journey where I thought I may not succeed, but here I am, on the other side.
 It feels fantastic to know how much I've learned in the past few weeks!

 ## Choosing a Project
 Prior to embarking on this coding adventure, I was a second-grade teacher.
 I had hundreds of books in my classroom library, but I had no way to track what I had in my inventory, much less know what kinds of books my students were interested in.
 I remember attempting to use GoodReads to track my books, but it ultimately wasn’t worth the effort.
 While I was teaching, I never found a solution that really worked for me.